Meet our specialist teamHaving the latest equipment is important, but our hand-picked radiology team is what makes Ascot Radiology really exceptional.

 MBBS, MD, FRANZCOG, CMFM

-Dr Emma Parry is a Specialist Obstetrician and Gynaecologist and a sub-specialist in Maternal Fetal Medicine.
-She is Clinical Director at the Auckland District Health Board and the New Zealand Maternal Fetal Medicine Network (NZMFMN).
+Dr Emma Parry is a Specialist Obstetrician and Gynaecologist and a sub-specialist in Maternal Fetal Medicine, and is Deputy Chair of the Maternal Fetal Medicine committee in Australia and New Zealand.

 Emma established the NZMFMN and introduced the high tech procedure of Selective Fetoscopic Laser Photocoagulation for Twin to Twin Transfusion Syndrome to New Zealand.
 She has varied clinical interests, but is particularly focused on multiple pregnancy, role of 3D scanning and echocardiography (ultrasound imaging of the fetal heart).